erwinheitzman/wdio-workshop-testautomationdays-2019/exercise1.md

 The goal of this exercise is to show you how to get up and running with WebdriverIO.
 Just follow the steps at <https://webdriver.io/docs/gettingstarted.html>

-NOTE: Make sure you install selenium-standalone instead of chromedriver.
+NOTES:
+-Do not create a new directory, but use the root of this checkout to run `npm init -y` -Make sure you install selenium-standalone instead of chromedriver -ONLY install the dot-reporter, not the spec-reporter

 After you are done, add the following constant to the config file.

 ```javascript
 const seleniumOptions = {